Sihtam41/stopwatch/README.md

-# stopwatch
+# Stopwatch
-Digital stopwatch with 7-segments LED display
+Digital stopwatch with 7-segments LED display in the FPGA structure

 Timer range 00.00%99.99s.
 Time is presented on 4-digital LED display.
 Time measurement is initiated by pressing START button.